-PROVIDENCE – Gasoline prices in Rhode Island dropped another 3 cents this week, marking the fifth consecutive week of decline, according to AAA Southern New England.
+PROVIDENCE – Gasoline prices in the Ocean State dropped 1 cent this week in the third consecutive week of price declines, AAA Southern New England reported Monday.

-The cost of self-serve, unleaded regular averaged $3.71 per gallon in the Ocean State – down 3 cents from last week and 24 cents over the last month – according to the trade group’s weekly survey of Rhode Island’s pump prices.
+The cost of self-serve, unleaded regular averaged $3.75 per gallon in the Ocean State – down 1 cent from last week and 8 cents over the month – according to the trade group’s weekly survey of Rhode Island’s pump prices.

-Rhode Island’s price is 26 cents greater than the $3.45 national average for a gallon of self-pump, regular unleaded.
+Rhode Island’s price is currently 8 cents greater than the $3.67 national average for a gallon of self-pump, regular unleaded.

-Prices ranged from $3.95 per gallon for midgrade to $4.09 for premium unleaded and $4.14 for diesel.
-A year ago, gas in the Ocean State cost an average $3.51 for a gallon of regular unleaded.
+This week, pump prices varied from $3.93 per gallon for midgrade to $4.07 for premium unleaded and $4.18 for diesel.
+A year ago, gas in the Ocean State cost an average $3.88 for a gallon of regular unleaded.

 Gas prices in Massachusetts dropped 2 cents this week to $3.64 per gallon, 3 cents below the national average, according to AAA.
 Massachusetts’ gas prices are down 13 cents over the past month.

 Bay State gas prices ranged from $3.83 per gallon for midgrade unleaded to $3.94 for premium and $4.06 for diesel.
 A year ago at this time, the Massachusetts average price for a gallon of regular unleaded gas was $3.77.